Home Assistant: Security

-Home Assistant is an on-premises software product with a focus on local control, which has been described as beneficial to the security of the platform, specifically when compared to closed-source home automation software based on proprietary hardware and cloud services.
+Home Assistant is an on-premises software product that uses local control.
+According to sources, this architecture differs from closed-source home automation software that relies on proprietary hardware and cloud services.

 There is no remote access enabled by default and data is stored solely on the device itself.
 User accounts can be secured with two-factor authentication to prevent access even if the user password becomes compromised.
 Add-ons receive a security rating based on their access to system resources.

 At the beginning of January 2021, cybersecurity analyst Oriel Goel found a directory traversal security vulnerability in custom integrations from third parties.
-Home Assistant made a public service announcement on January 22, 2021, disclosing the vulnerability problems and informing that that the issues had been addressed in Home Assistant version 2021.1.5 which was released on January 23.
-Later in January 2021, it made a second security disclosure about another security vulnerability that also had been fixed.
+Home Assistant made a public service announcement on January 22, 2021, disclosing the vulnerability problems and informing that the issues had been addressed in Home Assistant version 2021.1.5, which was released on January 23.
+Later in January 2021, it made a second security disclosure about another security vulnerability that had also been fixed.
 There is no information about whether any vulnerability was ever exploited.

 In March 2023, a full authentication bypass was discovered in Home Assistant, earning a CVE score of 10/10.
 This security issue affected Home Assistant's default remote access solution, Nabu Casa, due to Nabu Casa's remote access security model that exposed the local Home Assistant server to the public internet.
-This security issue allows bad actors full control of any Home Assistant server they can access due to the full auth bypass.
+This security issue allowed bad actors full control of any Home Assistant server they could access due to the full auth bypass.